 The site on Bainbridge became part of the National Park System in 2008.
 However, other groups also help manage it: the Bainbridge Island Japanese American Exclusion Memorial Association, Bainbridge Island Japanese American Community, Bainbridge Island Metro Parks & Recreation District and Bainbridge Island Historical Museum.

 The forced removal of Japanese people from Bainbridge is the subject of a 30-minute National Park Service film, “Bearing the Unbearable.”
 It can be streamed online or bought on DVD at the site.

-Park rangers are on duty at the Bainbridge site on Fridays, Saturdays and Sundays.
+Park rangers are on duty at the Bainbridge site on weekends during the summer.
+The site is open year-round, during daylight hours.
 It is next to to Pritchard Park and about 4 miles from the ferry dock.
 From there, it also can be reached by Kitsap Transit.
 Using GPS to drive there?
 Here’s the best address, according to NPS: 4192 Eagle Harbor Drive N.E.

 Learn more about this period of history: Visit Seattle’s Wing Luke Museum of the Asian Pacific American Experience.
 In addition, walk Seattle’s Japanese-American Remembrance Trail.
 Nakamura also worked on a map and graphic about that.

 6 things to do at Seattle’s Klondike Gold Rush National Historic Site